Saudi Arabia says Qatar boycott to remain in place - Nigeria Today

 Saudi Arabia says Qatar boycott to remain in place

-Qatar appealed for “dialogue” to resolve the row while US President Donald Trump spoke to Egyptian counterpart Abdel Fattah al-Sisi from aboard Air Force One to urge all parties “to negotiate constructively”.
+Qatar appealed for “dialogue” to resolve the row while US President Donald Trump spoke to Egyptian counterpart Abdel Fattah al-Sisi to urge all parties “to negotiate constructively”.

 The foreign ministers of Egypt, Saudi Arabia, Bahrain and the United Arab Emirates, meeting in Cairo, “regret the negative response from Qatar,” they said in a statement.